List of Miami Heat head coaches

-The Miami Heat is an American professional basketball team based in Miami.
+The Miami Heat are an American professional basketball team based in Miami.
 They play in the Southeast Division of the Eastern Conference in the National Basketball Association (NBA).
 The team joined the NBA in 1988 as an expansion team with the Charlotte Hornets, and won its first NBA championship in 2006.
 The team played its home games at the Miami Arena until 2000, and have played its home games at the American Airlines Arena since then.
 The Heat is owned by Micky Arison.